History of the United States at the Olympics: Early Olympics (1896–1912)

 Several members of America's first Olympic team in 1896.
 Standing: T.E.
 Burke, Thomas P. Curtis, Ellery H. Clark.
 Seated: W.W.
 Hoyt, Sumner Paine, trainer John Graham, John B. Paine, Arthur C. Blake.

 At the first modern Olympic Games in 1896, the United States was the only non-European country to compete.
 Despite their small team of fourteen athletes, the Americans won 11 events—more gold medals than any other country.
 Host nation Greece fielded 169 athletes and earned 46 medals overall, while the United States claimed 20.
-Though the Greeks led the total medal count, the U.S. topped the gold medal tally, edging out Greece’s 10 gold wins.
+Though the Greeks led the total medal count, the U.S. topped the gold medal tally, edging out Greece's 10 golds.

 James Connolly became the first modern Olympic champion by winning the triple jump, and Thomas Burke won three gold medals in various track events, assuming the title of the most successful athlete of the 1896 Games.
 Robert Garrett won two gold medals in the discus throw and shot put events, demonstrating American strength in athletics.

 Margaret Abbott competing in golf.
 Abbott was the first American woman to win an Olympic event.

 At the 1900 Paris Olympics, the U.S. team featured 75 athletes, a significant increase compared to 1896, but still considerably less than the French hosts, who fielded 720 competitors.
 The most notable of all American participants was Margaret Abbott, who became the first female American Olympic champion by winning the women's golf event.
 The vast majority of American medals were won in the sport of athletics, where U.S. athletes clinched 16 golds and 39 medals overall.
 Alvin Kraenzlein made significant contributions, winning four gold medals in track and field events.
 Ray Ewry won three gold medals in standing jumps (standing high jump, standing long jump, and standing triple jump) and Walter Tewksbury won two gold medals (400m hurdles and 200m hurdles) and a silver medal (60m).
 Team USA won only 8 medals outside of athletics, four of them in golf.
 Overall, France dominated the medal standings, winning 29 gold and 112 total medals.
 The United States ranked second with 19 and 48, respectively, showing great efficiency, despite having significantly fewer athletes.